 An internal API is a back-end application programming interface that lets employees access information within a company or organization.
 Internal APIs can be useful when you want to open up parts of your data to partners, vendors, and customers.
 They’re also helpful in sharing metrics with different departments within your business.
 If your company already has a suite of proprietary software tools, it might make sense to create a system that ties all those applications together via an internal API.

-A public API is an application programming interface that allows outside developers or businesses to make use of a company’s APIs.
+A public API is a type of API that allows outside developers or businesses to make use of a company’s APIs.
 Businesses can create public APIs as a way to promote innovation and spur growth, letting other companies tap into their existing information stores.
 Authentication and authorization controls for public APIs are generally modest.

 Public APIs work best when they provide valuable, data-rich content in a standardized format with simple, efficient access rules.
 Great examples of public APIs include Google Maps, Google Translate, and Twitter; these services allow thousands of applications to access data from all over the web using one simple connection (the Open Graph protocol).